kawilliams/kawilliams.github.io/teaching/hci/debate.md

 I encourage you to make use of the AI tool [Elicit](https://elicit.com/).
 Elicit is a helpful and accurate research tool (endorsed by the Davidson Library).
 It does a great job of summarizing papers and connecting themes to *answer research questions*.
 Note that this purpose is different than a search engine: you need to input a **research question** and Elicit will search the literature to find evidence to answer this question.
 Start with this "[Building Your First Notebook](https://support.elicit.com/en/articles/1418881)" article to learn how to use Elicit.

+**However, like with all AI tools, you should fact-check any critical pieces of information.
+You don't want to make an inaccurate point and have the opposing team tear you apart!**

 Unlike typical debates, **you are welcome (and encouraged) to use slides**.

 Given that each team is required to speak 5 times, **I expect every person in your team of 4 to speak at least once.** How you divide that up is up to your group.